JsyPhil/2020-Melanoma-Comp/README.md

 - Searching for meta-data mix optimisation
 - Test time augmentation (TTA)
 - Model ensemble methods
+- Using AUC and Loss as analysis metrics

 ###### What worked well:
 - Larger models (B5, B6 and B7) with larger image sizes